Keep Your Data Safe

 Encrypt the second computer.
 You may wish to do this sometime after Step 3 if you want more time to give yourself confidence that all is well!

 Encrypt your NAS Drive(s).
 Here you will have different choices dependent upon the drive manufacturer.
 NAS drives are computers and they are not Windows so they will not understand Bitlocker.
 However, when Bitlocker encrypted files are copied to non-bitlocker encrypted media they are automatically decrypted.
 This makes it easy to use but means that you can inadvertently de-crypt files if your target drive does not support encryption.
-Most modern NAS drives have their own encryption which you can turn on in the administration menu.
+Some NAS drives have their own encryption which you can turn on in the administration menu.
 You must do this as the default is usually set to “OFF”.

 Only store encrypted files in your Cloud storage.
 Once again, the choices here will be different depending on who provides the storage.
 Often companies subscribe to a service that is encrypted and you must make sure yours is.
 In addition, many provide software to automatically upload critical data on a schedule of your choosing.